MerryMartin/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## **Overview of Project**
 ## Louise is a playwright who just completed her first kickstarter campaign.
-She would like to optimize her future kickstarter campiagns by mimicing the attributes of other successful campiagns in her field.
+She would like to optimize her future kickstarter campaigns by mimicing the attributes of other successful campaigns in her field.

 ### The purpose of this analysis is to help Louise understand how different launch dates and funding goals affect fundraising outcomes for plays